Trees for Sloth Bears

 Trees for Forests & Wildlife

-Plantation of local tree species on the community lands at the Periphery of Kumbhalgarh Sanctuary, situated in Rajasthan, India.
+Plantation of local tree species on the community lands among the village ranges of Obra Kalan, Nalodar, and Rawaliya Khurd, situated at the Periphery of Kumbhalgarh Sanctuary in Rajasthan, India.

 - To protect the habitat of the IUCN listed vulnerable Sloth bears and other wildlife prominent in the region.